threatgrid/naga/README.md

 This runs the program found in the `family.lg` file.
 It loads the data specified in the file, executes the rules, and finally prints the final results database, without the input data.

+### Options

+- `--init` Initialization data for the configured storage.
+- `--json` Input path/url for JSON to be loaded and processed.
+- `--out` Output file when processing JSON data (ignored when JSON not used).
+- `--uri` URI describing a database to connect to. (default: `mem`.
+Datomic supported).

 ## Programs

 The language being implemented is called "Pabu" and it strongly resembles Prolog.
 It is